 Deleting a Brand

-To make the list of brands cleaner, you can delete some of the brands you don't plan to works with.
-On the brands settings page click Delete Brand and Confirm the deletion when prompted.
+To make the list of brands cleaner, you can delete some of the brands you don't plan to work with.
+On the settings page of a particular brand click Delete Brand and confirm.
 The brand will be removed from your store.

 If needed, you can restore it later by re-importing brands from your integration.